janetlndavis/github-workflow-activity/activity.md

 ## Setup the project

-- Create a new repository through GitHub Classroom: https://classroom.github.com/group-assignment-invitations/e592a0be645631543daeb5262a857163
+- Create a new team and repository through GitHub Classroom: https://classroom.github.com/group-assignment-invitations/e592a0be645631543daeb5262a857163

 ## Contributor-1 setup